enyojs/spotlight/README.md

 ## WHAT IS SPOTLIGHT? ##

-Spotlight is an enyo package that empowers navigation through an enyo application using only **UP, DOWN, LEFT, RIGHT** and **RETURN** keys.
+Spotlight is an Enyo package that empowers navigation through an Enyo application using only **UP, DOWN, LEFT, RIGHT** and **RETURN** keys.
 Additionally, it responds to Point-and-Click events.
 TV remote controlling and keyboard navigation are the use cases where Spotlight is an essential tool.